Dangerous offender

-In Canada, England, and Wales, certain convicted persons may be designated as dangerous offenders and subject to a longer, or indefinite, term of imprisonment in order to protect the public.
-Other countries, including Denmark and parts of the United States have similar provisions of law.
+In Canada and England and Wales, certain convicted persons may be designated as dangerous offenders and subject to a longer, or indefinite, term of imprisonment in order to protect the public.
+Dangerousness in law is a legal establishment of the risk that a person poses to cause harm.
+Other countries, including Denmark, Norway, Finland, and parts of the United States, have similar provisions of law.